artsy/palette/README.md

 $ open http://localhost:8000/
 ```

+## Link with Emission

-When developing components for [Emission](https://github.com/artsy/emission), boot the Simulator and run:
+When developing components for [Emission](https://github.com/artsy/emission), boot the Simulator and from the Palette project root run:

 ```
 $ yarn workspace @artsy/palette watch:emission